Procedures for making data available in PAGES-acknowledged publications

 2.1.4 Computer code and workflows

-1. PAGES Data Stewardship and FAIR Data Principles
+1. PAGES Data Stewardship and FAIR and CARE Data Principles

 The importance of openly available, quality-controlled data for assuring the integrity and advancement of science underlies the data policies of scientific journals and research funders, as well as these procedures.
 PAGES is united with other international scientific organizations in its commitment to making data publicly accessible.